se-edu/learningresources/contents/naturalLanguage/nl.md

 ## Themes in NLP

 ### Syntax
-In order to leverage the power of modern machine learning techniques, raw text must be converted to a general-purpose linguistic structure.
+In order to transform language into a form understandable by computers, raw text must be converted to a general-purpose linguistic structure.
 In English, words can be decomposed to _morphemes_, the minimal unit of meaning (e.g. unhappiness to three morphemes un-happy-ness)<sup>[4](#footnote4)</sup>.
 Similarly, sentences can be tagged with word-level _parts-of-speech_ which describe the meaning of each word in the context of that sentence.